AdaptiveMotorControlLab/AmadeusGPT/README.md

 ## License

 AmadeusGPT is license under the Apache-2.0 license.
   -  🚨 Please note several key dependencies have their own licensing.
-Please carefully check the license information for [DeepLabCut](https://github.com/DeepLabCut/DeepLabCut) (LGPL-3.0 license), [SAM](https://github.com/facebookresearch/segment-anything) (Apache-2.0 license), [CEBRA](https://github.com/AdaptiveMotorControlLab/CEBRA) (Non-Commercial), etc.
+Please carefully check the license information for [DeepLabCut](https://github.com/DeepLabCut/DeepLabCut) (LGPL-3.0 license), [SAM](https://github.com/facebookresearch/segment-anything) (Apache-2.0 license), etc.

+## FAQ:

+### Do I need to provide keypoint files or is video-only enough to get starte?
+- If you only provide a video file, we use SuperAnimal models [SuperAnimal models](https://www.nature.com/articles/s41467-024-48792-2) to predict which animal is in your video.
+While we highly recommend GPU installation, we are working on faster, light-weight SuperAnimal models to work on your CPU.
+- If you already have keypoint file corresponding to the video file, look how we set-up the config file in the Notebooks.
+Right now we only support keypoint output from DeepLabCut.

 ## News
+- July 2024 0.1.0 is released!
+This is a major code update ...
+- June 2024 as part of the CZI EOSS, The Kavli Foundation now supports this work! ✨
 - 🤩 Dec 2023, code released!
 - 🔥 Our work was accepted to NeuRIPS2023
 - 🧙‍♀️ Open-source code coming in the fall of 2023